Next Fusing Hour: every night 9 PM ETGet the app →

 Anonymous venting app: say it out loud to a real person, not a chatbot.

-An anonymous venting app should let you say it out loud and have it disappear — but most "vent online anonymously" apps are text forums, AI chatbots, or communities where your words live forever and get screenshotted.
+An anonymous venting app should let you say it out loud and have it disappear, but most "vent online anonymously" apps are text forums, AI chatbots, or communities where your words live forever and get screenshotted.
 Mindfuse is different: live anonymous voice calls with real people from around the world, gone the second the call ends.
-No login, no profile, no record.
-If you need to vent without any of it sticking — to you or to anyone — this is the tool.
-Your first conversation is free.
+No profile, no name shown, no record.
+If you need to vent without any of it sticking, to you or to anyone, this is the tool.
+Your first conversation each month is free.

 What is an anonymous venting app?